germiiii/Woofer/Server/README.md

 - PUT /activate/walker/:id
   This route will activate the walker.

-**WALK TYPES**
-- GET /walkType
-  This route will bring all walk types.

-- POST /walkType
-  This route will create a new walk type, it will require a body with the characteristics of the walk type.

-- PUT /walkType/:id
-  This route will update a walk type.

-- DELETE /walkType/:id
-  This route will delete a walk type.

 ## **⚠️ IMPORTANTE**

 npm install express dotenv axios jsonwebtoken bcrypt sequelize pg passport passport-jwt